Olatubosun/rocksdb.docs/Set-Up-Options.md

 ```
 To learn more about bloom filters, see [Bloom Filter](https://github.com/facebook/rocksdb/wiki/RocksDB-Bloom-Filter).

+**Set rate_limiter**.
+It's always a good idea to limit the compaction and flush speed to smooth I/O, in order to avoid the read latency outliers.
+Make sure pass the same rate_limiter object to all the DB in your process.
+See [[Rate-Limiter]]

 Then set some options to be the values specified below.
 We've set defaults for most options to achieve reasonable out-of-box performance.
 We didn't change these options because of the concern of incompatibility or regression when users upgrade their existing RocksDB instance to a newer version.
 But we suggest users to start their new DB with those setting:
 ```
 cf_options.level_compaction_dynamic_level_bytes = true;